What is the purpose of FASPE?

 Fellows will have some free time in each city; however the days are long and tightly scheduled.
-See the itineraries from last year's trips on the program pages of this website for a better idea of the daily schedule, or email Thorin Tritter at TTritter@FASPE.info for more information.
+See the itineraries from last year's trips on the program pages of this website for a better sense of the daily schedule, or email Thorin Tritter at TTritter@FASPE.info for more information.

 Can I get credit for participating in FASPE?

 Does FASPE provide health or travel insurance?

 No. FASPE does not provide health or travel insurance to participants.
 It is recommended that fellows have their own health insurance coverage during the program.

 Will there be travel or seminars on the Sabbath (Friday sundown – Saturday sundown) or on religious holidays?

 FASPE will work with all Fellows to meet religious observance requirements and restrictions whenever possible.
 The Seminary program does not travel on the Sabbath, stays within walking distance of a Synagogue, and provides unscheduled time to accommodate Sabbath prayers.
 The Medical, Law, and Journalism programs are not Sabbath observant, but do not require travel on the Sabbath.
 When significant religious holidays fall during the program, FASPE will ensure that Fellows are within walking distance of a house of worship, will not be required to travel during the holidays, and will not miss any meaningful element of FASPE.

 Is Kosher/Halal/vegetarian food available during the trip?

 While FASPE cannot provide Kosher/Halal food options during all segments of travel, FASPE will do what it can to provide Kosher/Halal food for as much of the trip as possible and vegetarian options will be available at every meal.
 People who keep Kosher have participated in the past and we are happy to discuss how to meet your dietary needs.